Turkmenistan entry requirements for Ghana passport holders

 May be checked

-Ghanaian passport holders need a visa to enter Turkmenistan in 2026.
-You must arrange this before you travel — there are no visa-on-arrival or e-visa options for Ghanaian citizens.
-Plan ahead, as the process involves an invitation letter and can take several weeks.
+Ghanaian passport holders need a visa to enter Turkmenistan.
+You must arrange this before you travel — there is no visa-on-arrival option, and Turkmenistan's visa process is notoriously strict.
+Plan well ahead and expect to provide detailed travel information.

 Entry requirements